kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 ##### How to stop scheduling loop

-We can prevent a scheduling queue from releasing next Pods by replacing `Scheduler.NextPod` function. https://github.com/kubernetes/kubernetes/blob/867b5cc31b376c9f5d04cf9278112368b0337104/pkg/scheduler/scheduler.go#L75
+We can prevent a scheduling queue from poping next Pods by replacing `Scheduler.NextPod` function. https://github.com/kubernetes/kubernetes/blob/867b5cc31b376c9f5d04cf9278112368b0337104/pkg/scheduler/scheduler.go#L75

+We can provide the function to override `Scheduler.NextPod` so that users can use scenario outside of simulator.
+The override function besically behave like normal `NextPod`, but checks the running Scenario's status.SchedulerStatus and decide to stop/restart scheduling.

 ##### Adding events to running Scenario